stanford-oval/genie-cloud/doc/thingpedia-tutorial-linkedin.md

 [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise),
 [Array.prototype.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).

-## Step 2: describe what your device does
+## Step 3: describe what your device does
 Click on `manifest.tt` on the left panel.
-Copy the following code to the editor and replace `<your-name>.linkedin` with the actual device ID:
+Copy the following code to the editor and replace `<your-name>.linkedin` with the actual device ID.
+Also, replace `<your-client-id>` and `<your-client-secret>` with the Client ID and Client Secret from your LinkedIn app's Auth page.
 ```tt
 class @<your-name>.linkedin {
   // tell the system this device uses customized js code